0x1776/morpheus/README.md

     target browser traffic to another ip address (domain) and also gives you the ability to build compile your filter from scratch and lunch it through morpheus framework.

+    "Using etter filters allow us to do mutch more than this, but unfortunately i dont know more :("

 # Framework limitations
     1º - morpheus will fail if target system its protected againt ARP poison attacks 2º - morpheus will fail if browser target as installed addon's againts arp/mitm